What is fluency?

 How can the Khan Kids app help develop fluency skills?

-Helping to build fluency is something we love to do!
+Helping to build fluency is something we love to do at Khan Academy Kids!
 Your learner can practice sight words right in our app.
 In the Library, select the Reading tab and choose 1st or 2nd grade from the dropdown menu.
 Scroll down until you get to Sight Words.
 Let your child practice one or two lessons at a time.
 Wait a few days and then go back to that same lesson to see if they still remember them.
 It’s normal to take a lot of exposure to memorize new sight words.

 We also have decodable texts throughout our library.
 In the Books tab, scroll down to the Early Readers section of the Library.
 These stories are written using only sight words and words a young reader should be able to sound out.
 First, have them listen to the story read aloud by selecting the “Read to Me” button.
 Next, have them read the same story, this time choosing “Read by Myself."
 Have your child read the book aloud, and repeat the reading until they sound fluent.
 Be sure to stop or go back to listening to the book if they start to feel frustrated.
 For older children, you can try this same process using the 1st and 2nd Grade Early Readers in the Library.
 These books are also decodable, but they will have more difficult phonics patterns.